 CJ joined You Should See the Other Guy in 2016 as a performer and has recently moved on to the creative production team as a dramaturg, producer and facilitator.

 She has a keen interest in community based/led projects and is specifically focuses on homelessness, gender equality, mental health and human rights.
 Recently she has worked with Cardboard Citizens on shows such as ‘Take a Minute’, ‘Benefit’, ‘A Matter of Mind’ and other shows in development and Art Angel on ‘Cycle’.
 The productions toured theatres and more intimate settings for marginalised audiences to access.

 CJ takes performance out of its traditional theatre setting and performs acts such as ‘Too Many Tina’s’ on the cabaret circuit and is currently developing a web series for punk cabaret act ‘Sh!ts!ck’.
 CJ brings all this expertise to the project, as well as her experiencing as a new mother having dealt with homelessness.

-Kiri Grant Recently joined You Should See the Other Guy as the Company Manager for Land of the Three Towers (volume II).
-Kiri has 9 years of experience in arts leadership roles and collaborates with organisations that aim to create change in society.
+Kiri Grant joined You Should See the Other Guy as the Company Manager for Land of the Three Towers: Vol II.
+Kiri has nine years of experience in arts leadership roles and collaborates with organisations that aim to create change in society.
 She has also worked on large scale productions as the Director/Facilitator and Producer for organisations such as Portsmouth and Southampton football club, where she used theatre and the arts to engage local young people interested in football and seeking opportunities.
 Kiri is a campaigner for Youth for Social Change.
 She has also lead Woman’s Wisdom workshops of empowerment for women who have experienced the criminal justice system and/or abuse to share creative space.
-She is also the Young Persons Delivery Manager for Cardboard Citizens.
+Curently, she is also the Young Persons Delivery Manager for Cardboard Citizens.